2025 Full Yearvs Prior Year (2024)Data through ET Β· Datahub

 Product Intelligence β 2025

-πΏ Revenue by Fragrance Family (All-Time, Pack-Attributed)
+π° Revenue by Fragrance

 π Fragrance Scoreboard β Revenue per Day, 2025 NEW